Amplify Your Career Story in Your Executive Resume with Position Summaries

 MARKETING DIRECTOR, Date – Date

 Recruited to build brand and market campaign for new product launch for local manufacturing and distribution startup.
-Spearheaded product positioning and platform development.
-Managed warehouse and production staff, hiring and training 16 new sale and manufacturing members.
+Spearheaded product positioning and platform development of $1.2M product.
+Managed 45 staff, personally hiring and training 16 new members.

 Position Summary Example 3: